luye713/Smore-Recipe/README.md

 ### About:

 S'more Recipe is a Group Project for the General Assembly's Collabathon between Software Engineer Immersive student and UX Design Immersive student.
-GA's Collabathon create opportunity for Software developer and Designer to share their skills and work in a team emulate real world work environment to create a project together.
+GA's Collabathon create opportunity for Software developer and Designer to share their skills and work in a team emulate real world work environment to create a project together.\
-&nbsp;
+&nbsp;\
-S'more Recipe was created as a one-stop-shop for people who love to go camping that looking for a app to help them plan for their trips.
+S'more Recipe was created as a one-stop-shop for people who love to go camping that looking for a app to help them plan for their trips.\
 &nbsp;
-The app enable user to create trip that they are planning to go, update what equipment they want to bring to the trip, explore a list of recipe that they can use in their camping, and have a quick and easy grocery list to help them prepare for the trip.
+The app enable user to create trip that they are planning to go, update what equipment they want to bring to the trip, explore a list of recipe that they can use in their camping, and have a quick and easy grocery list to help them prepare for the trip.\

 ### Usage: